giantswarm/rfc/automatic-cluster-upgrades/README.md

 ## Current state

-Right now the automatic upgrades are carried by Solution Engineers agreeing with the customer on upgrade windows and environments selection.
-The idea is to automate all this behavior and information under a Kubernetes operator(s) and Custom Resource(s).
+Right now the automatic upgrades are carried by Solution Engineers agreeing with the customer on upgrade windows and environments selected.
+The idea is to automate all this behaviour and information under a Kubernetes operator(s) and Custom Resource(s).

 The Solution engineer plans cluster upgrades based on cluster type (environment, team,...) and maintenance windows offered by the customers.
 The upgrade is just a change on the cluster version field on the cluster Custom Resource (CR).